 There were quite a number of iguanas (can you spot them in my photos?) lazing about in the sun, and on top of the ruins.
 They also walked along the paths next to people, so be sure to watch your step!
 We also saw some venomous snakes in the park, and gave those a wide berth.
 I’d recommend wearing shoes that cover your ankles and socks at the very least when visiting, just in case.
 It should go without saying, but don’t touch wildlife or get close to it, they can be aggressive!
 Aside from the place being overrun with reptiles, the ruins were awesome and very family friendly.

 It was so cool to see so many ancient buildings still standing tall in the sun on the cliffs of Tulum after more than a thousand years (this area was inhabited and likely built up in the 500 ADs).
 We went without a tour guide, and opted to read the signs scattered around the site instead, and I don’t regret this decision at all.
+There is so much to learn by visiting historical sites like this, and admission fees helps to support the preservation of this important cultural site.
 We spent about 3 hours total here, and it was just breathtaking.
 If you’re in the area, I highly recommend visiting!